Time to Read: 10 minutes

 - Risk of battery ingestion still exists as the battery is removable.

 Now that rechargeable batteries have been around for a few years, it appears that Lithium Ion is set to become the clear winner for convenience and benefit.
 Z Power seems to be quickly losing ground due to frequent issues with repairs and battery cell life.
+Most suppliers, apart from Widex have removed all Z-power options as they have proven to be more trouble than they're worth.

 Fuel Cell Technology